We are open on ANZAC Day from 1pm to 5pm. See our ANZAC Day opening hours for more details.

 To discover more about the Library's exciting future connect here and explore the State Library’s collections.

-- Written by Suzette Brunatti, State Library NSW
+- Written by Suzette Brunati, State Library NSW